ABCDwork/academic-kickstart/content/tutorial/_index.md

 draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
 type = "docs"  # Do not modify.
+#The parent folder may be renamed, for example, to `docs` for project documentation or `course` for creating an online course.

+#To disable this feature, either delete the parent folder, or set `draft = true` in the front matter of all its pages.

+#After renaming or deleting the parent folder, you may wish to update any `[[menu.main]]` menu links to it in the `config.toml`.

 # Add menu entry to sidebar.
 [menu.tutorial]